netj/dotfiles/Mac/README.md

 ## Terminal.app
 Open any `.terminal` file to load configuration into Mac OS X's Terminal app.
-You should use Mac's default terminal unless you have a strong reason to do otherwise even after watching [the talk given by Terminal.app's author][Ben Stiglitz's talk].
+You should use Mac's default terminal unless you have a strong reason to do otherwise, even after watching [the talk given by the author of Terminal.app (Ben Stiglitz)][Ben Stiglitz's talk] I found from [TotalTerminal's website in the past][TotalTerminal special guest].
 I recommend using [Envy Code R font][] for your terminal if you want something different from Apple's default, Menlo or Monaco.
 You can find more fonts from my [.fonts directory](../../../tree/master/.fonts#readme).